geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

 ```

 ## Step 3 - `Estimator` definition and training
 In this step, we define the `Estimator` to compile the `Network` and `Pipeline` and indicate in `traces` that we want to save the best models.
-At the end, using `estimator.fit` method function to start the training process
+We can then use `estimator.fit()` to start the training process:

 ```python